hCaptcha/hcaptcha-wordpress-plugin/readme.txt

 and insert this shortcode into your form.

 Auto-verification works with forms sent by POST on frontend only.
-Also, it works only with forms in the post content, but we have plans to extend the functionality.
+It works with forms in the post content and in widgets.

 = How to block hCaptcha on a specific page? =